 Some people try to move to Panama on their own and “just figure things out” without buying the Complete Panama Relocation Guide or taking an all-inclusive 6-day Panama Relocation Tour.
 Some are able to accomplish their goals.
 But many of those people experience constant frustrations and very expensive mistakes that could have been avoided!
 Here are just a few examples:

 One couple rented a house without seeing it first.
 The online pictures looked great.
 The landlord insisted on getting a first and last month’s rent plus a security deposit.
 When they arrived at the house, it looked nothing like the pictures.
 Then to make matters worse, they did not realize that the house has a serious mold problem.
 It was right next to the fairgrounds with loud music until the wee hours of the morning.
 They moved out after a few weeks and lost $1000s of dollars.

-Another couple drove to Panama (pre-pandemic).
+Another couple drove to Panama from the United States.
 They thought they had 90 days to drive around Panama.
 They can certainly drive in Panama with their foreign license for 90 days but their vehicle needs to be registered in Panama within 30 days.
 I tried to tell them!
-When they made a trip from Chiriqui province to Panama City, they were stopped at a checkpoint and their vehicle was impounded.
+When they made a trip from Chiriqui province to Panama City, they were stopped at a checkpoint and their van was impounded.
 Guess who they called for help!
+Me!
 Another expensive mistake to get their van out of the pound and pay the fines.

 Another couple hired an immigration attorney and paid $1000 upfront.
 The attorney provided a list of documents they needed but failed to tell them that some documents need to be authenticated or apostilled.
 They took all the documents to the attorney but because none of them were apostilled or authenticated they were all rejected by immigration.
 Finally, they fired that attorney and had to go with a different attorney (new attorney fees), and to make matters worse they had to fly back to the US to get all new documents and get them authenticated.
 A very expensive mistake that could have been avoided if they used one of our recommended lawyers.